longluu/Machine-learning-sequential-decision/README.md

 ![](/figures/fig4.png)

 ## Fit one experiment, predict another one
 Now, let's bring it up another level.
 I fit the model to the data in one experiment (condition 1) and try to predict the data in a totally different experiment (condition 2).
 Again, the results demonstrate that the model can generalize very well to a totally different situation.
+More details can be found here https://github.com/longluu/High-to-low-visual-decoding.

 ![](/figures/fig5.png)